 The impacts of SDC or fee waivers will differ by jurisdiction depending on the size of the local charges.
 The magnitude of the fiscal impact will mirror how much of a benefit this incentive really provides to the developer.
+Typically, the City may waive its portion of the total SDC's or seek the agreement of other jurisdictions to partner in the program.

 Some jurisdictions offer full or partial SDC exemptions for affordable housing developments or subsidize them with funding from another source (e.g., urban renewal or general fund).
-A related type of program can allow developers of affordable housing to defer or finance payment of SDCs, which can reduce upfront costs and financing costs for the developer.
+A related type of program can allow developers of affordable housing to defer or finance payment of SDCs, which can reduce up-front costs and financing costs for the developer.